I'm a Slave 4 U: Chart performance

-"I'm a Slave 4 U" peaked at number 27 on the Billboard Hot 100 for the issue date of December 1, 2001, becoming Spears' first lead single from an album not to crack the U.S. top ten.
-The track also became a top 30 hit on the Hot 100 Airplay, but just barely made into the Hot 100 Singles Sales, peaking at number 73.
+"I'm a Slave 4 U" peaked at number 27 on the Billboard Hot 100 for the issue date of December 1, 2001, becoming Spears' first lead single from an album not to enter the U.S. top ten.
 The low sales points were mostly due to the song's 12-inch single release instead of a competitive regular CD single.
 Despite the low sales, "I'm a Slave 4 U" became Spears' first dance hit, reaching number four on the Hot Dance Club Play chart.
-It is also her first and, so far, only song to appear on the Hot R&B/Hip-Hop Songs chart, peaking at number 85.
+It is also her first and, so far, only song to appear on the Hot R&B/Hip-Hop Singles & Tracks chart, peaking at number 85.
 In Europe, "I'm a Slave 4 U" was more successful, becoming a top ten hit in nearly every country that it charted in – in big markets such as Germany and France, it was certified silver by the Syndicat National de l'Édition Phonographique for selling over 125,000 copies.
 The track spent two weeks at number five on the European Hot 100 Singles chart provided by magazine Music and Media at the time.
-"I'm a Slave 4 U" peaked at number four on the UK Singles Chart and spent a total of 14 weeks within the top 75 and sold over 150,000 copies.
+In the United Kingdom, "I'm a Slave 4 U" peaked at number four on the UK Singles Chart and spent a total of 14 weeks within the top 100 and sold over 150,000 copies.
 In the Pacific, the track was somewhat successful, debuting at number seven on the Australian Singles Chart.
 Despite spending only eight weeks on the chart, it was certified gold by the Australian Recording Industry Association for shipments of over 35,000 units.
 In New Zealand, "I'm a Slave 4 U" debuted at number 46 on November 4, 2001, and missed the top ten, peaking at number 13 in its third week.
 The song spent only six weeks on the chart.